-- four are assessed as declining (Baffin Bay, Kane Basin, Southern Beaufort Sea and Western Hudson Bay); - nine are assessed as unknown/data deficient (Arctic Basin, Barents Sea, Chukchi Sea, East Greenland, Kara Sea, Lancaster Sound, Laptev Sea, Norwegian Bay and Viscount Melville Sound); - five are considered stable (Davis Strait, Foxe Basin, Gulf of Boothia, Northern Beaufort Sea, Southern Hudson Bay); and - one is considered to be increasing (M'Clintock Channel), although this population is still reduced relative to historic levels (approx. 25 year past).
+- four are assessed as declining (Baffin Bay, Kane Basin, Southern Beaufort Sea and Western Hudson Bay); - nine are assessed as unknown/data deficient (Arctic Basin, Barents Sea, Chukchi Sea, East Greenland, Kara Sea, Lancaster Sound, Laptev Sea, Norwegian Bay and Viscount Melville Sound) - five are considered stable (Davis Strait, Foxe Basin, Gulf of Boothia, Northern Beaufort Sea, Southern Hudson Bay); and - one is considered to be increasing (M'Clintock Channel), although this population is still reduced relative to historic levels (approx. 25 year past)

 In 2008, IUCN listed the polar bear as Vulnerable based on IUCN criterion A3c because of a 'suspected population reduction of greater-than 30 percent within three generations' (45 years) due to 'decline in area of occupancy, extent of occurrence and habitat quality' (Schliebe, Wiig et al. 2008).
+Furthermore, the Canadian Polar Bear Technical Committee assesses the status of the 13 subpopulations within the Canadian Arctic on an annual basis thereby considering results of surveys as they are completed.